 enum in Scala is described on StackOverflow and often used by Scala beginners.
 This approach is very limited and in fact inferior to the standard Java

 enum in almost every way.
-Always prefer enumeratum as a way of implementing enums until Scala 3 is released, and only resort to using
+Always prefer enumeratum as a way of implementing enums in Scala 2.X, and only resort to using

 Enumeration to support legacy systems.

 Consider using union enums with Either to signal expected errors